Evaluating Evaluation Metrics: A Framework for Analyzing NLG Evaluation Metrics using Measurement Theory: Metric Evaluation Framework

-Crafting the test to adequately represent the assessed content domain is the first step but is insufficient for justifying the use of a test for decision-making, for example, deciding whether an applicant should be hired for a position, or whether a patient needs to be interviewed by a psychologist for a formal diagnosis.
-In such cases, the predictive power of a test's score for an external criterion of interest, e.g., future performance on the job or diagnosis by a psychologist, can provide validity evidence for the intended use of the test score.

-Depending on the time at which the criterion variable is measured, criterion-related validity may be referred to as \emph{concurrent validity}, where the test and criterion are observed approximately at the same time, and \emph{predictive validity}, where the criterion variable is observed at a future time point.

-Concurrent validity is especially relevant in the context of evaluating cost-efficient alternative tests to existing ones, e.g., the agreement between a prescreening questionnaire for a psychological disorder and expert diagnosis based on clinical interviews, which are time-consuming and expensive.
-In NLG evaluation, evaluating a large number of model-generated outputs with trained human experts is often infeasible.
-An examination of a machine-generated evaluation metric's concurrent validity would help answer questions such as ``How strong is the relationship between the metric score and experts' ratings on output fluency?''.

-Predictive validity, on the other hand, often involves inferences about the relationship between the test score and future behaviors/outcomes of interest, for example, the extent to which an assessment administered during the hiring process predicts supervisor rating of performance on the job.
-Such evaluations for NLG models may involve the collection of user's evaluation of different models' performances after deployment (the criterion variable), and the relationships between the criterion variable and evaluation scores on the original benchmark data provide insights to questions such as ``What does a model's score based on an evaluation metric and the original benchmark data imply about its expected performance in real-world tasks?''
+Metric Concurrent Validity relies on another validated metric as the reference criterion.
+This type of validity is most relevant when evaluating a metric as an alternative to existing ones that may be expensive and infeasible to acquire in practice.
+For example, evaluations by trained human experts are often challenging at a large scale, motivating the development of automatic alternatives.
+One can conclude that an automatic metric is a valid proxy if it has high concurrent validity using the expert valuation results as the reference criterion.

-When both the NLG evaluation score ($X$) and the criterion variable ($Y$) are continuous, a straightforward way to quantify criterion-related validity is via their Pearson correlation, $\rho_{XY}$, often referred to as the (criterion-related) validity coefficient.
-One should note that measurement error in either $X$ or $Y$ is expected to attenuate the strength of this score-criterion relationship \cite{spearman1910correlation}: At the population level, the validity coefficient $\rho_{XY}$ is bounded above by the square root of the product of the two scores' ($X$ and $Y$) reliabilities.
-This again highlights the importance of safeguarding the reliability of the evaluation metric score, as a noisy score with low reliability is expected to yield poor predictive power on any criterion of interest.
+When both the target evaluation metric ($X$, e.g., a new automatic metric) and the reference criterion ($Y$, e.g., expert evaluation) are continuous, a straightforward way to quantify concurrent validity is via their Pearson correlation, $\rho_{XY}$, often referred to as the (criterion-related) validity coefficient.
+One should note that measurement error in either $X$ or $Y$ is expected to attenuate this correlation \cite{spearman1910correlation}: At the population level, $\rho_{XY}$ is bounded above by the square root of the product of the two scores' ($X$ and $Y$) \emph{reliabilities}.
+This again highlights the importance of safeguarding the reliability of the evaluation metric, as a noisy metric with low reliability is expected to yield poor predictive power on the criterion of interest.